New International Students: Living in Fresno

 - The right to one telephone call.
 Call a friend, an attorney who can arrange your release, a family member, or the International Office.

 Students can get involved with Fresno State in many different ways.
 Getting involved comes with many benefits such as getting to know many students or staff, having adventures with others, enhance leadership skills and can have positive effects on your resume.
 This page is a short summary to guide you on how to get involved at Fresno State.
 For any additional information, please ask the International Office staff.

 Some of the clubs are based on cultures.
 You can meet others who have the same culture or someone is interested in a specific culture.
 This is a great way to meet people who have the same interest as you.

 There are more than 200 clubs and organizations at Fresno state organized by students.
-These clubs range from clubs connected to majors, cultural clubs, sport clubs, fraternities and sororities.
+These clubs range from clubs connected to majors, cultural clubs, sports clubs, fraternities, and sororities.
 For more information and a list click here or visit USU room 306.

 Remember: Working in the US is NOT your primary intention when coming to the US to study.
 If asked at the US Border if your intention is to work in the United States, your answer should be no, my intention is to study.
 Even if you want to get an on-campus or will have legal authorization to work at some point during your academic studies, your F-1 Visa is based on your intention to study in the US.

 Social Security is the U.S. government’s social insurance plan.
 All U.S. citizens have a Social Security number, which designates their account with the Social Security Administration (SSA).